Conditions

 Conditions are used in dynamic simulations to direct a possible solution for the system at time step tN+1, starting from time step tN.

 The use of conditions is discouraged and not possible for steady state problems or optimization problems.
 In a steady state gas simulation, adding conditions to a scenario may frequently enforce a set of infeasible constraints.
-It also requires the use of multiple instances of the same type of event for an object (e.g., given a supply point we would define a PSET if condition A is true and another PSET if condition B is true).
+It would also require the use of multiple instances of the same type of event for an object (e.g., given a supply point we would define a PSET if condition A is true and another PSET if condition B is true).
 This option is not allowed in SAInt.

 In optimization problems like DCUCOPF, it is typically not possible to have a meaningful evaluation of expressions because the values of variables are not known until the optimization is complete unless the terms of expressions refer to known properties.
 Additionally, DCUCOPF has several constraints linked over multiple time steps (for example, uptime and downtime), making it difficult to control the individual time steps independently using values from previous time steps.
 Trying to influence the solution process with ill-defined conditions can cause wrong results or infinite loops.
 Furthermore, if the user applies conditions using unknowns, the problem will become non-linear, which cannot be handled in a DCUCOPF scenario.
 Electric constraints ENET are advised in optimization models to relate one object’s unknown parameter with another object’s unknown parameters.